salekin01/Oracle-script-for-Oracle11g/README.md

   <h3>Switching to different Schema</h3>
   <pre>
     <code>
-      ALTER SESSION SET CURRENT_SCHEMA = mtaka;
+      ALTER SESSION SET CURRENT_SCHEMA = A;
     </code>
   </pre>

   <h3>Give all privileges to a user</h3>
   <pre>
     <code>
-      grant all privileges to mtaka identified by mtaka;
+      grant all privileges to A identified by password;
     </code>
   </pre>